This Gluten-Free Vegan Banana Cake is:

 Bake in oven for around 30 minutes until risen and golden brown and an inserted skewer comes out clean

-Once out the oven, leave to cool completely before applying the frosting
+Once out the oven, leave to cool on a wire rack before applying the frosting

 You’ll need to keep your tin of coconut milk in the fridge overnight for the rich creamy bit to separate from the watery bit at the bottom.
 Make sure it is full fat coconut milk, otherwise this separation won’t happen and you won’t be able to make this cream!